 It is important that all children continue to read to and discuss texts with an adult on a regular basis.

-Please sign home school records weekly and listen to your child read as often as possible, focusing on expression and fluency (as a storyteller).
-Children should bring in their home school record on their Guided Reading day.
+Please sign reading records weekly and listen to your child read as often as possible, focusing on expression and fluency (as a storyteller).

-Please support your child by asking questions involving the above skills.
-A list of useful questions can be found on the school website under Guided Reading Support
+Please support your child by asking questions involving the following skills: retrieval, inference, explaining words in context, summarising and predicting.
+A list of useful questions can be found on the school website under Guided Reading Support.

-Spelling lists are given to the children at the beginning of each half term.
+Spelling lists are given to the children every Friday.
 The children are given opportunities throughout the week to learn them, find definitions and write them in context etc. Spellings are based on spelling patterns/rules, personal errors such as common words and topic words.
-The children are then tested on these lists of words on Fridays.
+The children are then tested on these words the following Friday in a dictation passage.

 Handwriting & Pace